laurentgoudet/jspm-cli/docs/installing-packages.md

 The way this is handled is through [SystemJS contextual map config](https://github.com/systemjs/systemjs/wiki/Map-Configuration), which forms the bulk of the configuration file.

-> Note everything you import must be directly installed by name into your application.
+> Note that everything you import must be directly installed by name into your application.
 Even if you load a package which depends on jQuery, you still need to install jQuery manually if you want to be able to require it in your own code.

 ### Reproducible Installs